SAP/spartacus-docs/_pages/install/schematics.md

 ng add @spartacus/schematics --baseUrl https://spartacus-demo.eastus.cloudapp.azure.com:8443/ --baseSite=apparel-uk-spa,electronics-spa --currency=gbp,usd --language=uk,en --ssr
 ```

-### Additional Commands for core libraries and features
+### Additional Commands for Core Libraries and Features

 By default, the `ng add @spartacus/schematics` command adds only a basic configuration of Spartacus.
 The following is a description of the commands you can use to extend your application: